Royal Air Maroc: 1990s

 In the early days of the decade, the last of the Boeing 707s was removed from the fleet.
-Meanwhile, newer, more efficient, Classic 400 and 500 Series Boeing 737s were introduced to increase the frequency of European routes.
+Meanwhile, newer, more efficient, Classic 400 and 500 series Boeing 737s were introduced to increase the frequency of European routes.
 By the middle of the decade all 727s had disappeared.
 To consolidate its North American operations, Royal Air Maroc purchased a single Boeing 747-400.
 As the decade progressed, new routes to previously under-served African airports were opened.

-2000-present
+2000–present

 With the increasing number of passengers and newly opened routes as well as increasing oil prices, there was a need to buy new aircraft.
-In 2000 an order for 20 Next-Generation Boeing 737 aircraft and 4 Airbus A321s was placed.
+In 2000, an order for 20 Boeing 737 Next Generation aircraft and 4 Airbus A321s was placed.
 Meanwhile, more routes to the west and central African cities were opened.

 RAM was now changing, from providing flights to meet the demands of foreign tourists and Moroccan expatriates, to providing connections between European cities and African cities via the Casablanca hub.
 In 2002, the company leased two 767s to replace the single 747 in North American routes.

 Morocco and the EU signed an open skies agreement in late 2006.
 This means that Royal Air Maroc will have to face tough competition from low-cost carriers eager to exploit profitable routes between Western Europe and Morocco.
 A further challenge arises from the high cost of kerosene and the fact that the company may have to drop some of its unprofitable domestic and international routes.

 Royal Air Maroc became Oneworld's 14th member on 1 April 2020.

+In June 2023, the airline announced a substantial expansion plan with the goal of doubling the size of its fleet over the next decade and adding international connections with new routes to Europe.
+This plan was revealed by the RAM's chief executive officer (CEO), Abdelhamid Addou.
+In October, the airline announced plans to purchase 200 planes within a decade through a tender, aiming to meet the demand driven by the 2030 FIFA World Cup and strengthen its presence in the growing African market.